MHWillard/parable-gen/readme.md

 Nevertheless, this is the real deal.
 It runs on a MERN stack (MongoDB, Express, React, and Node).
 Documents hosted in a MongoDB Atlas instance are randomly rolled and pushed through Node into JSON format.
 The React frontend grabs the data, arranges the props, and presents them on the page.
 Despite such a simple task, this project was pretty challenging for me to make.
 I got stuck on the UI in particular - CSS flexbox/grid are definitely spots in my knowledge I want to improve.
 If you dig into the code you might see some of it's messy as I tried to work out how to arrange things.
 Still, I learned a lot about building a full stack web application, and I have ideas on how to improve.

-You can check out a live version of this app at https://stormy-brook-71740.herokuapp.com/.

 ## Installation
 1. Clone the repo.
 ``` sh